Pangea (cable system)

 The cable systems were deployed as a part of a larger effort by the network operator, Pangea Europe Limited, to connect countries in the Nordic region.
-However, the company already had economic difficulties in September 2001 and bankruptcy was filed in 2002 shortly after Pangea was finished.
-The cable ownership were transferred first to Arrowhead and Nortel and then to become a part of Linx Telecom (now CITIC Telecom CPC) later in 2004.
+However, the company already had economic difficulties in September 2001, and bankruptcy was filed in 2002 shortly after Pangea was finished.
+The cable ownership was transferred first to Arrowhead and Nortel and then to become a part of Linx Telecom (now CITIC Telecom CPC) later in 2004.